adityagangal/timely-py/README.md

 The Android Front-End of the app is not uploaded because a few keys are present in my code, I don't feel comfortable posting them to github yet. :')

 The other repo is present at [timely-node-mongo](https://github.com/RishiTiku/timely-node-mongo) and at [timely-node](https://github.com/RishiTiku/timely-node).
-I am sorry the first version is private because of keys present in the testing and for them to be synced across devices we directly used github with privacy.
+I am sorry the first version is private because of keys present in testing and for them to be synced across devices, we directly used github with privacy.